 Award Eligibility and Nominations

-Eligible candidates include tenured associate and full professors at Siena College, and full-time library faculty of equivalent rank, who have served on the faculty for at least six years.
+Eligible candidates include full-time associate and full professors, full-time non-tenure-track faculty of equivalent rank, and full-time library faculty of equivalent rank, who have served on the faculty for at least six years.

 - Deans, Department Heads or individual faculty members may submit a formal letter of nomination to the Kennedy Award Committee via the Faculty Support Office by the fourth Friday in October.
 This letter should highlight the evidence of a significant contribution to the nominee’s academic discipline.
 Letters should be concise (1-2 pages) and written for an audience outside the nominee’s discipline.